-Note: This post was inspired by overhearing a conversation at my local pub where they raved on about a local guy who knew where the ‘Blue Legs’ were at!
+This post was inspired by overhearing a conversation at my local pub where they raved on about a local guy who knew where the ‘Blue Legs’ were at!
 He had bags of them for sale!
-I could only assume that they meant ‘Blewits’.
-On asking the bar maid, she knew nothing of Blewits and only that they were known locally as ‘Blue Legs’.
-Only later I have realised ‘Blue Legs’ are a common name given to ‘Field Blewits’ (found in fields would you believe?) much less common than our Wood Blewit in question, which has the common name of ‘Blue Cap’.
-This makes you think though.
-The relevance of scientific ‘latin’ names holds its own here.
-I think a lot is lost in translation in mushroom identification with common names.
-Even though I love them so, Latin names make sense overall (even though they tend to change themselves!)
+I naturally assumed they meant ‘Blewits’.
+Only later I have realised ‘Blue Legs’ are a common name given to ‘Field Blewits’ which are much less common than our Wood Blewits in question, which has the common name of ‘Blue Cap’.
+Often I have seen people get them mixed up, so this makes you appreciate the relevance of scientific ‘latin’ names.
+The scientific names make sense overall (even though they tend to change and move around as scientific understanding evolves).

 Winter was making itself felt as it’s cold arm stretched across the land.
 But one lazy Sunday afternoon at the end of November, I dragged myself over to the local mushroom hangouts.
 Being south side of a major city you’re a little stuck for local woodland.
 Blaby on the other hand (South Leicester) comes up with the goods.
 We have a collection of mini public woodland and country byways.
 They’re all great because at one point or another they eventually end up at the local pub!
 Or is that my doing?